On successful completion of this programme, trainees will gain QTS and a PGCE. Trainees will also show that they:

 - can adopt a reflective and critical stance towards their own practice, policy initiatives and listen to and act upon advice

-- have a secure knowledge and understanding of their specialist subject
+- have a secure knowledge and understanding of their specialist subject (for secondary trainees)

 - know the relevant curriculum frameworks within which they teach and be able to apply these effectively